New statutory voltage limits for Queensland

 This change will occur over 1 year.
 Network distributors Energex and Ergon Energy must comply fully with the new voltage limits from 27 October 2018.

-By 1 July 2020, our electricity networks will operate within a ‘preferred operating range’ of 230 volts +6/-2%.
+By 1 July 2020, our electricity networks will aim to operate within a ‘preferred operating range’ of 230 volts +6/-2%.
 This range is set out in AS 61000.3.100 (Steady state voltage limits in public electricity systems).
 The preferred range aims to optimise the network to ensure electrical appliances operate more safely and efficiently.

 Why are the voltage limits changing?